ethereum/solidity-website/src/posts/2024-04-03-solidity-developer-survey-2023-results.md

 ![Sourcify](/img/2024/survey/Slide43.png)

-A majority of 79% users use Sourcify via Foundry and 16.1% use it via Sourcify directly.
+A majority of 37.1% users use Sourcify via Hardhat, followed by via Foundry (27.4%), via Sourcify directly (16.1%), and via Remix (14.5%).
 If you want to learn more about Sourcify, visit [sourcify.dev](https://sourcify.dev/).

 ![May way of using Sourcify](/img/2024/survey/Slide44.png)